Team-Avant-garde/Hands-In-Backend/README.md

 # Hands-In-Backend
-Backend repository for Hands-In built with FastAPI
+Backend repository for Hands-In built with Django Rest Framework